-2.1 Non-Polynomial Reconstructions
+2.1.
+Non-polynomial reconstructions

-For sake of brevity, the details of the non-polynomial reconstructions will not be reviewed in the present paper because they are implemented as described in Norman and Nair (2008) which describes them in detail.
-These reconstructions include the Piecewise Hyperbolic Method (PHM) of Marquina (1994) and Serna (2006), the Piecewise Double Hyperbolic Method (PDHM) of Artebrant and Schroll (2006), and the Piecewise Rational Method (PRM) of Xiao et al. (2002).
+For sake of brevity, the details of the non-polynomial reconstructions will not be reviewed in the present article because they are implemented as described in Norman and Nair (2008), which describes them in detail.
+These reconstructions include the piecewise hyperbolic method (PHM) of Marquina (1994) and Serna (2006), the piecewise double hyperbolic method (PDHM) of Artebrant and Schroll (2006) and the piecewise rational method (PRM) of Xiao et al. (2002).
 For the reader's convenience, all functional approximations and their acronyms are defined in Table I along with the stencil required for each method.
 PHM and PDHM are implemented exactly as given in Serna (2006) and Artebrant and Schroll (2006), respectively.
-Additionally, PRM is implemented in this context with the same functional form as given in Xiao et al. (2002) with fourthorder accurate interface values following the PPM of Colella and Woodward (1984).
+Additionally, PRM is implemented in this context with the same functional form as given in Xiao et al. (2002) with fourth-order accurate interface values following the PPM of Colella and Woodward (1984).